ideal-lab5/idn-docs/docs/overview/core_capabilities.md

 ### Key Services

-The Ideal Network is built to offer two primary services to developers: **VRaaS** and **Timelock Encryption**.
+The Ideal Network is built to offer two primary services to developers: **VRaaS** and **Timelocked Transactions**.

 #### 🎲 Verifiable Randomness-as-a-Service (VRaaS)

 VRaaS is a subscription-based 'entropy daemon' for parachains and smart contracts.

-* **How it Works:** The IDN manages subscriptions and dispatches provably fair randomness to subscribers using XCM-based adapters.
+##### **How it Works:**
+The IDN manages subscriptions and dispatches verifiable randomness to subscribers using XCM-based adapters.
 This enables a fine-grained, automated, trustless, and on-chain randomness solution without manual intervention.

+##### **What it unlocks**

-* **What it unlocks:** This gives developers randomness that is not just usable but **actionable**.
-Subscribed randomness can trigger smart contract logic, gate access to critical operations, or drive state changes, enabling:
+This gives developers randomness that is not just usable but **actionable**.
+Subscribed randomness can fairly select leaders, trigger smart contract logic, gate access to critical operations, or even drive state changes, enabling:
 * Provably fair games and lotteries
 * Verifiable shuffling for NFT drops
 * Decentralized leader election
-    * Randomness-based governance
+* Autonomous on-chain runtime

+##### **Integration**

-* **Integration:** We offer an SDK and XCM adapter library to simplify integration for both FRAME pallets and smart contracts.
+ We offer an SDK and XCM adapter library to simplify integration for both FRAME pallets and smart contracts.
 Delivery via XCM is trustless and executed on the destination using standard cross-chain proof validation, with no trust assumptions beyond finality.

 * _**[Diagram of VRaaS flow here]**_

 ---

-#### ⏲️ Timelock Encryption
+#### ⏲️ Timelocked Transactions

 The Ideal Network brings cryptographic timelock capabilities to the ecosystem, manifested as a native MEV-resistant transaction pool.

+##### **How it Works**

-* **How it Works:** By bridging the Drand randomness beacon, we enable a form of "encryption to the future."
+By bridging the Drand randomness beacon, we enable a form of "encryption to the future."
 Transactions can be encrypted for future execution without leaking information in advance.

+##### **What it unlocks**

-* **What it unlocks:** These cryptographic timelocks eliminate the need for commit-reveal schemes or trusted intermediaries, enabling:
+These cryptographic timelocks eliminate the need for commit-reveal schemes or trusted intermediaries, enabling:
 * MEV-resistant transactions
 * Verifiably fair sealed-bid auctions
 * Decentralized commitment schemes
 * Secure, non-interactive coordination in a decentralized way

 ---